Machine Learning Applications in IoT

 The thing is, most organizations can get many of these benefits from traditional data analytics, without the need for more complicated machine learning applications.

-So When Is Machine Learning Valuable?
+When Does Machine Learning Shine?

 The data models that are typical of traditional data analytics are often static and of limited use in addressing fast-changing and unstructured data.
 When it comes to IoT, it’s often necessary to identify correlations between dozens of sensor inputs and external factors that are rapidly producing millions of data points.